 The Chase is on and what a better way to honor it then with some useless facts?
 That’s right, race fans, I said useless.
-But useless is as useless does, and like the Chase these facts are certainly useless, entertaining maybe, but totally unnecessary.

 The multi-groove thing finally came into play late in the race, setting up a classic Dover dash for the lead with Matt Kenseth up high and Jeff Burton down low!
-Now, if we could just get TNT to take those commercial breaks earlier instead of ruining the flow in the last 150 laps every race!

 The first Chase race has passed and there were clear winners and losers.
 Up next is Dover’s Monster Mile … who will slay the beast and who will be beaten?

 10. We are hearing that Mark Martin’s pending 2007 NASCAR Truck Series contract with Roush Racing prohibits him from winning EVERY race.

 Who was hurt more on Sunday – Kyle Busch or Jimmie Johnson?
 In particular, what has happened to the No. 48 team since August, and can it be fixed?

 Kevin Harvick dominated the Sylvania 300 at New Hampshire Sunday, leading 118 of the final 123 laps to take the checkered flag for the second week in a row.